 “It’s never easy, it never will be easy.
 But they understand they have a better life because of the struggles of their parents and grandparents.
 Now it’s their turn.”

-This article originally appeared at Left Futures, 31st July 2013
+This article originally appeared on Left Futures, 18th July 2013